sxjczzl/Homebrew-brew/README.md

 3. Alternatively, you can visit [braumeister.org](http://braumeister.org) to browse packages online.

 ## More Documentation
-Use `brew help` or `man brew` in the command line.
-Additionally, check [our online documentation](https://github.com/Homebrew/brew/tree/master/share/doc/homebrew#readme).
+Use `brew help` or `man brew` on the command line.
+Additionally, check [our documentation](https://github.com/Homebrew/brew/tree/master/share/doc/homebrew#readme).

 ## Troubleshooting